 Welcome back to Abnormal Arkansas.

-I hope you are ready for an interesting story (our first story to be exact) about the monsters that supposedly live among us.
+I hope you are ready for an interesting story (the first AA story to be exact) about the monsters that supposedly live among us.
 This story has been passed down over the years, and the monster is even a local (and state) legend.
-I don't even live near Fouke, and I have heard this story several times since growing up in Arkansas.
+I don't live near Fouke, and I have even heard this story several times since growing up in Arkansas.
 This is definitely not a story you want to read while you are sitting alone or in the dark... so take this as your personal warning from me.

 Fouke, Arkansas is located in southwest Arkansas near the border of Texas.
 The town is located a few miles from the Red River and also just 17 miles from the border of Louisiana, a state known for its swamp land and extensive wilderness.